matemagyari/principle/README.md

 ## Acyclic Dependency Principle Constraint

 Cyclic dependencies yields entangled code bases that are difficult to maintain and extend.
 You can find in-depth material about it [here](http://stan4j.com/advanced/acyclic-dependencies-principle.html) or [here](http://www.objectmentor.com/resources/articles/granularity.pdf).
-JDepend, the well-known tool JPrinciple is largely based on, can detect some limited forms of cycles.
+JDepend, the well-known tool Guardrails is largely based on, can detect some limited forms of cycles.
 It can only detect direct dependency cycles (not transitive ones), and can't detect cycles between larger blocks.
 Let me try to explain.
 Let's assume the following dependency chain

 ```
 org.sampleapp.app.client.GameListProvider ---> org.sampleapp.domain.game.GameRepository ---> org.sampleapp.domain.core.Event ---> org.sampleapp.app.impl.SomeAssembler